zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Scalability/ScalingToMoreVehicles/index.md

 # Scaling to More Vehicles

-The framework can be extended beyond two vehicles by adding more hosts and namespaces.
-However, during testing with the available machines, certain issues were encountered that impacted performance.
+DMAVA can be extended beyond two vehicles by adding more hosts and namespaces.
+However, during testing with the available machines, issues were encountered that impacted performance.

-Despite these constraints, the framework remained fully operational.
+Despite these constraints, DMAVA remained fully operational.
 Instructions are given below, as well as an example using a third host.

----

-## Requirements

-- Multiple physical machines (one Autoware instance per vehicle)

 ---